rocky-linux/documentation/docs/books/web_services/02-web-servers-intro.md

 !!!
 NOTE

-    Learning the `curl` command usage will be very helpfull for you to troubleshoot your servers in the future.
+    Learning how to use the `curl` command will be very helpful for troubleshooting your servers in the future.

 The role of the web server is to translate a URL into a local resource.
 Consulting the <https://docs.rockylinux.org/> page is like sending an HTTP request to this machine.
 The DNS service plays an essential role.